codmpm/node-red-contrib-simplejs/README.md

 Usage
 -
-Simply drag the node to your flow and select a desired function in the dropdown.
+Simply drag the node to your flow and select a desired function in the dropdown and tweak the wanted object property.
 If you want, define a name.
 Otherwise the function name with the desired property is shown.

 The node only works on the `msg`-object!